TeeLaReina/Raavix-SOC-Platform/README.md

 ## What This Is

-SecureStack is a fully functional Security Operations Centre (SOC) platform that can be deployed for any organisation needing enterprise-grade security monitoring without enterprise-grade  licensing costs.
+Raavix is a fully functional Security Operations Centre (SOC) platform that can be deployed for any organisation needing enterprise-grade security monitoring without enterprise-grade  licensing costs.

 It combines industry-standard open source tools into a single, integrated environment covering detection, alerting, case management, threat intelligence, automated response, and compliance reporting — with Claude AI providing intelligent alert triage and analysis.